INRIA/scikit-learn-mooc/jupyter-book/trees/trees_wrap_up_quiz.md

 Are the performance in terms of $R^2$ better by incorporating the categorical features in comparison with the previous tree with the optimal depth?

-- a) No the statistical performance are the same: ~0.7
+- a) No, the generalization performance is the same: ~0.7
-- b) The statistical performance is slightly better: ~0.72
+- b) The generalization performance is slightly better: ~0.72
-- c) The statistical performance is better: ~0.74
+- c) The generalization performance is better: ~0.74

 _Select a single answer_
 ```